alces-software/metalware/docs/design/02-topologies.md

-The `metal configure` commands each take their specified questions and ask them, save the results to a particular file within a new `/var/lib/metalware/config/` directory, and perform any other actions appropriate to the resource being configured.
+The `metal configure` commands each take their specified questions and ask them, save the results to a particular file within a new `/var/lib/metalware/answers/` directory, and perform any other actions appropriate to the resource being configured.

-## `metal configure all`
+## `metal configure domain`

-Asks the `all` questions; the validated, converted answers will be saved to `/var/lib/metalware/config/all.yaml` in the following format:
+Asks the `domain` questions; the validated, converted answers will be saved to `/var/lib/metalware/answers/domain.yaml` in the following format:

 ```yaml
 answers: